FrankDouwes/justHike/README.md

 ----- ----- ----- ----- ----

-TODO: b2 (ASAP):
+TODO: b3 (ASAP):
-- set up iOS testflight / certificates etc.
-- (sporadically) Get/set ratings sometimes turns into an infinite loop…?
+- (sporadically? still?)
+Get/set ratings sometimes turns into an infinite loop…?
 Old version data issue?
-- insta scroll to mile (on map) when tracking is active (now it always attempts to center user)
-- PCT towns, clickable on map
-- (wip) Android: keyboard issues (overlay form)
+- B2 bug: you need to be online when switching trails, something with loading ratings(scores) initially (set empty array?)
+- B2 bug: dialog scaling iOS, needs to have a fixed height (only on iOS)
 <br/><br/>
 TODO v1:
 - (wip) add: PCT towns (+info and link towns to nearest trail road/trail junction)
 - (wip) add points of interest (or notes) that belong to a town instead of the trail (when near town)
 - add: compass heading, all cordova plugins seem to have android issues, iOS only?